Table of Contents

 Airway assessment and treatment

 The airway can be checked by inspection of the patient’s head and neck, checking the patient’s voice, and during the auscultation of the chest while assessing the breathing of the patient.
-To maintain the patency of the airway of the patient, the head should be tilted, and the chin should be lifted up.
-Suctioning of the airway is useful in removing any secretions, blood or vomit material or any foreign body that might be obstructing the airway.
-For conscious patients, five back blows alternated with five thrusts on the abdomen assist in removal of the obstruction.
-If the patient is unconscious, cardiopulmonary resuscitation is recommended with help of teammates.
+To maintain the patency of the patient’s airway, the head should be tilted, and the chin should be lifted up.
+Suctioning of the airway is useful in removing any secretions, blood or vomit material, or any foreign body that might be obstructing the airway.
+For conscious patients, 5 back blows alternated with 5 thrusts on the abdomen assist in the removal of the obstruction.
+If the patient is unconscious, cardiopulmonary resuscitation is recommended with the help of teammates.

 Breathing assessment and treatment

-The respiratory rate should be checked and is normally between 12 to 20 breaths per minute.
+The respiratory rate should be checked and normally ranges from 12–20/min.
 Chest wall movements should be assessed.
 Symmetric chest wall movements and expansions are expected.
-Chest percussion is useful in excluding hemothorax “dullness note to percussion” or pneumothorax “hyper-resonance note to percussion”.
-Identification of cyanosis, any distension in neck veins and lateralization of the trachea should be assessed.
+Chest percussion is useful in excluding hemothorax ‘dullness to percussion’ or pneumothorax ‘hyper-resonance to percussion’.
+Cyanosis, any distension in the neck veins, and lateralization of the trachea should be assessed.
 Lung auscultation is useful in the assessment of breathing in injured patients.
-Pulse oximetry should give a reading between 97 to 100% to be considered as normal.
+Pulse oximetry with a result of 97–100% should be considered as normal.

 Treatment of breathing problems include:

 - Inhalable medications to alleviate bronchoconstriction if needed

 - Decompression of a tension pneumothorax if suspected or confirmed

 Circulation assessment and treatment